awslabs/diagram-maker-plugin-minimap/README.md

 ## Explore

 ### Interactive Demo
 Check out one of our interactive demos [here](https://awslabs.github.io/diagram-maker-plugin-minimap/examples/WideMinimap.html) or see the full list of interactive demos [here](https://awslabs.github.io/diagram-maker-plugin-minimap/explore/demos.html).
+The code for these demos can be found [here](https://github.com/awslabs/diagram-maker-plugin-minimap/tree/master/integ).

 ## How do I use it?